gabrielgoflow/landeiro-chat-ia/replit.md

 # Overview

-A chat application built with React (frontend) and Express.js (backend) that provides an AI-powered conversational interface.
-The application features a modern UI with chat threads, real-time messaging, and persistent chat history stored in localStorage.
+A chat application built with React (frontend) and Express.js (backend) that provides an AI-powered conversational interface with audio messaging capabilities.
+The application features a modern UI with chat threads, real-time messaging, audio recording and playback, and persistent chat history stored in localStorage.
 It's designed to work with external AI services via webhooks while providing a clean, responsive user experience using shadcn/ui components and Tailwind CSS styling.

 # User Preferences